goncalo-oliveira/faas-aspnet-template/README.md

 ### OpenFaaS Secrets

 Secrets that the function has access to are also loaded into the configuration model.
-They are prepended with the prefix `openfaas_secret_`.
-For example, a secret named `my-secret-key` can be accessed with the configuration key `openfaas_secret_my-secret-key`.
+They are prepended with the prefix `_secret_`.
+For example, a secret named `my-secret-key` can be accessed with the configuration key `_secret_my-secret-key`.

 NOTE: The value of the secret is read as a byte array and then stored as a base64 string.